keboola/connection-docs/writers/database/snowflake/index.md

 For each column you can specify:

-- name in the destination database; You can also use the select box in the table header to bulk convert the case of all names.
+- **name** in the destination database; You can also use the select box in the table header to bulk convert the case of all names.
-- data type (one of [Snowflake data types](https://docs.snowflake.net/manuals/sql-reference/data-types.html)); You can also use the select box in the table header to bulk set the type for all columns.
+- **data type** (one of [Snowflake data types](https://docs.snowflake.net/manuals/sql-reference/data-types.html)); You can also use the select box in the table header to bulk set the type for all columns.
 Setting the data type to `IGNORE` means that column will not be present in the destination table.
-- nullable; When checked, empty values will be converted to `NULL`.
+- **nullable**; When checked, the column will be marked as nullable and empty values (`''`) in that column will be converted to `NULL`.
 Use this for non-string columns with missing data.
-- default value; The provided value will be set as the [default value of the column](https://docs.snowflake.net/manuals/sql-reference/sql/create-table.html#optional-parameters) in target table.
+- **default value**; The provided value will be set as the [default value of the column](https://docs.snowflake.net/manuals/sql-reference/sql/create-table.html#optional-parameters) in target table.

 The Snowflake writer can take advantage of the [Column metadata](/storage/tables/metadata/).
 If they are available, the columns types are pre-filled automatically.
 Make sure to verify the suggested types however.
 These data types are taken